SeVeNDuS/iadbox-cordova-plugin/README.md

-# iAdBox Cordova Plugin
+# iadbox Cordova Plugin
-Add support for [iAdBox](https://www.iadbox.com/) to your Cordova and Phonegap based mobile apps.
+Add support for [iadbox](https://www.iadbox.com/) to your Cordova and Phonegap based mobile apps.

 ## How do I install it? ##